Experience

 1997-98 MCCAA

-Has led Western Michigan to 160 overall wins and six winning seasons, rebuilding a program that had not won more than nine games during each of the four seasons prior to his arrival (33-87 (.275) during span)
+Has led Western Michigan to 172 wins and six winning seasons – rebuilt a program that had not won more than nine games in each of the four seasons prior to his arrival (33-87 (.275) overall and 17-47 (.266) MAC record during span)

 In 2014-15, led WMU to the most single-season wins (t-20) in the program’s Division I history and first post-season berth (WNIT) in 11 seasons